-Joseph holds master’s degree in Forensic Science with DNA specialization and regularly undertake in-depth training and continuing professional development in advanced forensic technologies and quality assurance.
+Mr Joseph holds a bachelor degree in Zoology and Master degree in Forensic science with DNA specialization and regularly undertakes in-depth training and continuing professional development in advanced forensic technologies and quality assurance.
 Mr. Joseph attended many international scientific conferences, delivered lectures and conducted training sessions for a variety of audiences.
 He has pursued additional professional training in numerous areas, including Advanced Crime Scene investigation, DNA interpretation, DNA Mixture analysis, ISO/IEC:17025 QMS, Laboratory Information management system (LIMS), He is a licensed Molecular Biologist (Ministry of Health, UAE) and a competent communicator of Toastmasters International.
 He serves as an advisor committee member of the Indian Association of Criminology and Forensic Science Association, His membership includes Chartered Society of forensic Science, UK, International Association for Property and Evidence, Inc. USA, Red cross Society of India.
 He Provide forensic training and technical expertise to equip lab scientists, police forces, justice officials, University students with skills and knowledge needed to establish effective forensic science improvement with advanced technologies and quality management systems based on international standards.
 He also provides consultancy services for

 The Wildlife Forenisc Academy works in close cooperation with the University of Florida, William R Maples, Centre for Forensic Medicine.
 This cooperation enables the Wildlife Forensic Academy to provide the best possible knowledge and expertise.
 The University has seconded Dr. Susan Underkoffler to the WFA.
 She will head of forensics and will as well work as a lecturer.